michlin0825/openai-agent-app-20250929/README.md

 ## What This App Does

 This intelligent chatbot combines **document knowledge** with **real-time web search** to provide comprehensive answers.
-It's designed for scenarios where you need both factual information from stored documents and current information from the web.
+Built using the **OpenAI Agents SDK**, it demonstrates modern agentic AI capabilities with RAG-first architecture and hybrid search functionality.

 ### Screenshots